 You read that right.
 We have 3 blocks of downtown lined with almost nothing else but shopping malls.
 ELEVEN of them, to be exact.

-This is probably one of the most “local-like” things you could possibly do… It’s a hot country.
+This is probably one of the most “local-like” things you could do… It’s a hot country.
 So, when the locals want to hang out, they escape the heat into malls!

 Central World and Siam Center are my favorites.
 Central World is huge with all kinds of stores you can find.
 Siam Center is a bit small, but stylishly designed with a lot of interesting, off-the-beaten-path brands and some lovely coffee shops.